Seattle Running Routes

 The best running route in the park is the outer loop, which is about 2 miles long.
 You can follow this trail past the Lookout Gazebo, Rhododendron Glen, Japanese Maples, and J.A.
 Witt Witt Winter Garden.
 If you visit when fall colors are changing, add a visit to the Japanese Garden in the park.

 Editor Notes: The Arboretum is a magical place and a must-see for anyone visiting Seattle.
-There is great cell service throughout making it a great spot to walk-and-talk while on a long conference call.
+There is great cell service throughout making it a great spot to walk and talk while on a long conference call.
+If you have time, stop at the Japanese Garden for a zen-like escape.
+I visited in October 2022 and the fall colors were in full effect.
+After running the loop mentioned above I walked through the Japanese Maples.
+I highly recommend this for anyone visiting Seattle.

 The best running route to enjoy the waterfront views and popular downtown tourist attractions is the Elliott Bay Route.
 This 12.22-mile out-and-back route follows the waterfront from CenturyLink field to the Magnolia neighborhood.
 It’s an out-and-back route, so you can choose the distance you want to run.